 Website: IACCC Leaflet

-The SEA-PAC MOU has subsequently been signed by anti-corruption agencies from Cambodia, Philippines, Thailand, Vietnam, Laos and Myanmar.
-The objectives of SEA-PAC are: (1) to establish and strengthen collaborative efforts against corruption among the Parties and; (2) to increase capacity and institutional building among the parties in preventing and combating corruption.
-As a founding member of SEA-PAC, CPIB attends regular SEA-PAC Annual and Secretariat meetings which are convened to implement the objectives of the MOU.
+The ASEAN-PAC MOU has subsequently been signed by anti-corruption agencies from Cambodia, Philippines, Thailand, Vietnam, Laos and Myanmar.
+The objectives of ASEAN-PAC are: (1) to establish and strengthen collaborative efforts against corruption among the Parties and; (2) to increase capacity and institutional building among the parties in preventing and combating corruption.
+As a founding member of ASEAN-PAC, CPIB attends regular ASEAN-PAC Annual and Secretariat meetings which are convened to implement the objectives of the MOU.

 United Nations Convention against Corruption (UNCAC)

 UNCAC is an international legal instrument against corruption which is regarded as the universal standard for anti-corruption measures.
 It currently comprises 175 States Parties and its objectives are:

 a.
 To promote and strengthen measures to prevent and combat corruption more efficiently and effectively; b.
 To promote, facilitate and support international cooperation and technical assistance in the prevention of and fight against corruption, including in asset recovery; c.
 To promote integrity, accountability and proper management of public affairs and public property.